Zero impact expedition 2025 - sustainable slow travel

 What this comparison reveals:

-• Your 2025 expedition covered roughly three times the annual travel distance of an average German resident — inclduing just one flight at the very end.
+• The 2025 expedition covered roughly three times the annual travel distance of an average German resident — including just one flight at the very end.

-• Yet the total CO₂ footprint for the whole year was lower than what many industrialized-country residents produce in a typical year that includes flight travel and conventional consumption patterns.
+• Yet the total CO₂ footprint for the whole year was a bit lower than what many industrialized-country residents produce in a typical year that includes flight travel and conventional consumption patterns.

 This doesn’t suggest that long-distance travel is “good for the climate.”
 Rather, it shows the relative impact of travel mode choice and lifestyle patterns on carbon use: